JFryy/systemd-lsp/docs/service.md

 # [Service] Section

-The `[Service]` section contains information about the service and the process it supervises.
-This section is used for units of Type=service.
-A number of options that may be used in this section are shared with other unit types.
-These options are documented in systemd.exec(5), systemd.kill(5) and systemd.resource-control(5).
+The `[Service]` section encodes information about a process controlled and supervised by systemd.
+This section is used for units of type `service`.
+Many options that may be used in this section are shared with other unit types and are documented in [systemd.exec(5)](https://www.freedesktop.org/software/systemd/man/systemd.exec.html), [systemd.kill(5)](https://www.freedesktop.org/software/systemd/man/systemd.kill.html), and [systemd.resource-control(5)](https://www.freedesktop.org/software/systemd/man/systemd.resource-control.html).

+*Based on [systemd.service(5)](https://www.freedesktop.org/software/systemd/man/systemd.service.html) official documentation.*

 ## Service Types

 ### Type=
 Configures the unit type.
 The available options are:

-- **simple** (default): The main process of the service is specified in the command line. systemd will consider the service started immediately after the main service process has been forked off
+- **simple** (default): The main process of the service is specified in the command line. systemd will consider the service started immediately after the main service process has been forked off.
-- **exec**: Similar to simple, but systemd will consider the service started up only after the main service process has been executed successfully
+- **exec**: Similar to simple, but systemd will consider the service started up only after the main service process has been executed successfully.
+This is the recommended type for long-running services.
 - **forking**: The service forks a child process, exiting the parent process almost immediately.
-This tells systemd that the process is still running even though the parent exited
+This is the traditional daemon behavior.
+The original process is expected to exit, while the child continues to run as the main service process.
 - **oneshot**: This is useful for scripts that do a single job and then exit.
-You may want to set RemainAfterExit=yes as well
+The service is considered active even after the main process exits.
+You may want to set `RemainAfterExit=yes` as well.
-- **dbus**: The service is considered ready when the specified BusName appears on DBus system message bus
+- **dbus**: The service is considered ready when the specified `BusName=` appears on the D-Bus system message bus.
-- **notify**: The service will issue a notification when it has finished starting up using sd_notify(3) or equivalent call
+- **notify**: The service will issue a notification when it has finished starting up using [sd_notify(3)](https://www.freedesktop.org/software/systemd/man/sd_notify.html) or an equivalent call.
+- **notify-reload**: Similar to notify, but supports reloading via `RELOADING=1` and `READY=1` notifications.
-- **idle**: The service will not be run until all active jobs are dispatched
+- **idle**: The service will not be run until all active jobs are dispatched.
+This avoids interleaving of shell output of services with the status output on the console.

 ## Execution Directives